pikepdf/pikepdf/docs/installation.rst

 ----------------------------

 On Windows, the Visual C++ 2015 redistributable packages are a runtime requirement for this project.
+Specifically you must install microsoft Visual C++ 2015-2019 Redistributable (x64) 14.24.28127 (for 64-bit).

-It can be found
+The package may be found here:
 `here <https://www.microsoft.com/en-us/download/details.aspx?id=48145>`__.

+If not installed, you may see an error saying that "pikepdf's extension library failed to import".

 Building the documentation
 --------------------------